candytale55/ai-prompts/software-development/software-documentation/comment-and-readme-generator-simple-projects.md

 - Indicate functionality when it's essential for understanding the project structure
 - Use a consistent commenting style throughout
 - Focus on making navigation easier rather than explaining obvious code
 - If the HTML file is missing any standard declarations or meta tags (DOCTYPE, lang="en", charset="UTF-8", viewport), please add them.
+- Add accessibility improvements through attributes only - no new HTML elements or structural changes, just enhance existing tags with aria-labels, alt text, and similar attributes.

 The goal is to make the codebase easier to navigate and understand at a glance.
 ```